leimd/react-native-aws-signature/README.md

 The minials requried credentail object looks like this:
 ```
 {
-	SecretKey: 'wJalrXUtnFEMI/K7MDENG+bPxRfiCYEXAMPLEKEY'
+	SecretKey: 'wJalrXUtnFEMI/K7MDENG+bPxRfiCYEXAMPLEKEY',
+	AccessKeyId: 'sdfsdfsdfsdfsdfsdf'
 };
 ```

-The only required key is SecretKey that you get from coginto##GetCredentialsForIdentity or somewhere else.
+The required keys are `SecretKey` and `AccessKeyId`that you get from coginto##GetCredentialsForIdentity or somewhere else.

 ## running test
 once you cloned the git repo, do `npn install` first to install all the dependencies,